 This system can also tell users whether or not a location they might be planning on traveling to is open or closed, or possibly closing soon (or maybe hasn’t opened yet.)
 I’ve had Google Maps warn me that a place I’ve planned on going to might not open by the time I arrive, or might close by then.

 If it is compiling a shopping route from your shopping list with locations to buy from, it may attempt to calculate the most efficient route.

 In addition to telling us popular times for a business, Google may also tell us how long we might take when we go some place, like averaging 20 minutes inside of this place:

 There are aspects of this system that may use different data sources to reinforce data being collected.
-For instance, if location history information is being used to track time waiting to check out in a grocery store line, that timing information could possibly be checked up on by looking at electronic wallet information associated with purchased involved in a checkout at the grocery store.
+For instance, if location history information is being used to track time waiting to check out in a grocery store line, that timing information could possibly be checked upon by looking at electronic wallet information associated with purchases involved in checkout at the grocery store.

-The description of the location history patent provides more details and more examples and is worth spending time with.
+The description of the popular times patent provides more details and more examples and is worth spending time with.

 The patent is: